Plus-Ultra-Consulting/awesomeEvents/README.md

 #### Environment variables

-Some variables must be set up for the program to work properly.
+Some variables must be set up for the application to work properly.
 Except the variables that have default values.

 | Variable             | Description                                                     | Example                                 | Default |